 We believe that Fitzharrys is a great school with so much to offer to the young people of Abingdon and beyond.
 If you are thinking about the move to secondary school then these pages will give you a flavour of Fitzharrys, and of the support and contact we provide for students and parents from the moment your application to our school is accepted and you become part of the Fitzharrys family.

-Our Open evening on Thursday 1st October was a great success and the Open Mornings the following week also proved very popular.
+Our Open evening on Thursday 28th September was a great success and the Open Mornings the following week are proving very popular.
 Please click here to view the slides from the evening presentation by Jonathan Dennett.

 I have nearly 11 years teaching experience and within that time have had daunting experiences of starting a new job meeting new people as well as becoming Head of Year.
 Therefore I know what an exciting yet scary prospect it is to start at secondary school!
 I know that it can seem daunting to be ‘the little fish in a big pond’ but here at Fitzharrys we are dedicated to making your start here an experience which is both exciting and fun.